fttlanshang/visualization-of-PISA/README.md

 ### Feedback
 1. Add the barchart of strength of the relationship, since there were two dimensions on the map.
 2. Add average line to the barchart.
+3. Some colors in the color matrix are a little harder to distinguish.
+4. Can't get what the countries in white color mean?
+Actually, the survey only took in around 60-70 countries.

 ### Resources
 - [inspiration](http://uk.businessinsider.com/income-and-racial-inequality-maps-2015-5?r=US&IR=T), already linked